 What is the least expensive cremation service in Maryland?

 After everything has been taken care of, the cremated remains are returned to the next of kin.
-A family can hold a memorial service when ready, which can even be conducted at home for much less.
+A family can hold a memorial service when they are ready, which can even be conducted at home for significantly less.

-Direct cremationtakes care of the immediate need to handle the disposition of the deceased.
-Still, it can also enable the family to defer the need for a memorial service or enable them to craft their own bespoke personalized ‘send off.’
+Direct cremation takes care of the immediate need to handle the disposition of the deceased.
+Still, it can also allow the family to defer the need for a memorial service or craft their own bespoke, personalized ‘send off.’

-Are there any extra fees added to a low-cost cremation service package?
+Are there any additional fees associated with a low-cost cremation service package?

 The service charge for a direct cremation is listed on the funeral provider’s General Price List.
-It should include the funeral director’s basic services, collection and transfer of the deceased, completion of the legal paperwork, and the cremation.
+It should include the funeral director’s basic services, such as collection and transport of the deceased, completion of required legal paperwork, and cremation.
 It usually includes a simple cardboard cremation container and a temporary urn.

-The funeral director will pay third-party fees to the local county to obtain the death certificate and pay for any permit charges.
+The funeral director will pay the county third-party fees to obtain the death certificate and any permit charges.
 These fees are added to the direct cremation service fee.

-The fee for a death certificate is $10.00 in Maryland.
+The fee for a death certificate in Maryland is $10.00.
 The funeral director must file the death certificate with the Department of Health and Mental Hygiene within 72 hours of the death.
 (Maryland Code, Health-General, § 4-212 (2018).)

-You may require more than one death certificate, as you must simultaneously send them off to multiple institutions, organizations, or government offices.
+You may need multiple death certificates because you must simultaneously submit them to multiple institutions, organizations, or government offices.

-Most authority bodies that need evidence of the death, such as a life insurance company, will require an original copy of a death certificate.
+Most authorities that require proof of death, such as a life insurance company, require an original death certificate.
 Certified copies of a death certificate are usually available within ten days after the death.

-There can also be additional charges if any of the below services are required:
+There can also be additional charges if any of the following services are required:

 What about a “no-cost” cremation in Maryland?

 What is sometimes called a “free” cremation or “no-cost” cremation is a whole-body donation.
-Once the donation is performed, the remains are cremated free of charge.
+Once the donation is made, the remains are cremated at no additional charge.
 However, in some cases, there are costs associated with transporting the deceased and obtaining death certificates.

 Donating your body to medical science has been an end-of-life choice for some time now.
-However, it has certainly gained more popularity in recent times.
-For many, it now seems a valuable disposition method, so it is commonly called an “anatomical gift.”
+However, it has gained popularity in recent years.
+For many, it now seems a valuable disposition method; therefore, it is commonly referred to as an “anatomical gift.”

 They arrange the collection of the deceased, medical donation, cremation of remains, and return of cremains to the family, usually at no charge.